mustafamym/go-fiber-restful-microservice/README.md

 GET: /api/v1/token/new, create a new access token (for a demo);

-## Private (JWT protected):
+## secured API (JWT protected):

-POST: /api/v1/book, create a new book;
+POST: /api/secured/book, create a new book;

-PATCH: /api/v1/book, update an existing book;
+PATCH: /api/secured/book, update an existing book;

-DELETE: /api/v1/book, delete an existing book;
+DELETE: /api/vsecured1/book, delete an existing book;